-The three types of skids correspond to your vehicle's three control systems.
+The three types of skids correspond to your Vehicle's three control systems.
 In the braking skid your wheels aren't rolling.
 In the steering or cornering skid, too much speed or steering in a curve causes tires to slip and lose cornering force.
 And in the acceleration skid too much throttle causes the driving wheels to spin.

 A cornering skid and an acceleration skid are best handled by easing your foot off the accelerator pedal.

-If your vehicle starts to slide (as when you turn a corner on a wet, snow- or ice-covered road), ease your foot off the accelerator pedal as soon as you feel the vehicle start to slide.
-Quickly steer the way you want the vehicle to go.
-If you start steering quickly enough, your vehicle will straighten out.
-As it does, straighten the front wheels.
+If your vehicle starts to slide, ease your foot off the accelerator pedal and quickly steer the way you want the vehicle to go.
+If you start steering quickly enough, your vehicle may straighten out.
+Always be ready for a second skid if it occurs.